 Cancer is a term used to describe more than 100 diseases; a doctor will diagnose a particular type of cancer depending on how it behaves and the rate of its growth in the body.
 It is essential to understand the cancer cells so as to provide your body with the recommended nutrition to control and prevent the disease.
-Staging is a process of understanding the location of the cancer and how much it is in the body, the doctors will often use the information got from staging to help them plan for better treatment.
+Staging is a process of understanding the location of cancer and how much it is in the body, the doctors will often use the information got from staging to help them plan for better treatment.
 Cancers with the same stage are given similar treatment because they exhibit an identical outlook.

 Any cell which becomes a cancer cell will do so with the help of other similar cells.
 It will produce a tumor in that tissue it affects but will pose little or absolutely no threat to life.
-In this stage, the Cancer is referred to “in situ”.This mean that the cancer is in the position where it started and has not yet spread to neighboring tissues.
+In this stage, the Cancer is referred to as “in situ”.This means that the cancer is in the position where it started and has not yet spread to neighboring tissues.
 The prognosis for stage zero cancer is often high.
 Its recurrence is prevented by surgical removal of the entire tumor.

 Stage 2 and 3

 Once the cancer cell has invaded a tissue, one of its daughter cells will, therefore, invade other cells via a lymph vessel.
 At this stage, cancer extends and imbeds itself more deeply into the neighboring tissues.
 The cancer cells enter the bloodstream and can be detected in the lymph system; this is because cancer cells can be trapped by the nodes as thy travel.
 You should boost your immune system at this stage since an invasion of your lymph system may trigger an immune response that will shut off all the mutations.